justan00b91/autoAttendance/README.md

 ## Description:
   This project is developed to record the attendance on the university website.
 My university uses the UNIX time stamp to check the date and has a unique ID for each course.
-Using this simple fact, the seleium api login's the account and checks for open attendance links in each course.
+  Using this simple fact, the seleium toolkit logins the account and checks for open attendance links in each course.
-  It it finds an open submit attendance, then it marks present.
-Otherwise, `<COURSENAME> is closed.` message is displayed.
+  If it finds an open attendance, then it marks present.

+  Otherwise, `Attendance is closed in <NAME>.` message is displayed.

 ## Requirements:
   The code requires Python 3.x+ version installed in the system.